kooroshkz/UniVerse-AI/README.md

 ---

+Imporvements
-Adding predefined uestion and question completion suggestion
+Adding predefined question and question completion suggestion If words exceed the chat go to the new line
+Disable the button and alert
+Responsivness